Are you thinking of buying a Sprocker Spaniel puppy?

 Can you commit to a Sprocker’s extreme exercise needs?

 Sprockers have a history of being working dogs.
-They were bred to be on the field all-day, every-day.
+They were bred to be on the field all day, every day.
 And even though they’re adapting to be superb family pets, Sprocker puppies will surprise you with how much energy they want (and need) to burn off.

 As a general rule, Sprocker puppies need five minutes of exercise per month of age, twice a day.
 (For example: A 3-month old Sprocker puppy would need two 15-minute walks per day.)
 You may also notice they get a case of the zoomies when they’re young.

 But as they get older, you’ll notice they don’t slow down.
 Sprockers want to run as much as possible–hence why the guidelines for an adult Sprocker can be anything up to three hours per day.